Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 • allowing their business users to access the data that they generate in their use of the gatekeeper's platform

-• providing advertisers with tools and information necessary to carry out their own independent verification of hosted ads
+• providing advertisers with the tools and information necessary to carry out their own independent verification of hosted ads

 • allowing business users to promote their own offers and conclude contracts with customers outside the gatekeeper's platform